Goal: Accelerate the introduction and growth of new technologies and products derived from research in Virginia.

 How has Virginia performed over the last five years?

 The number of licenses has increased each year since 2011 when 97 university licenses were issued.
-In 2013, 112 licenses were issued.
-The cumulative number of active licenses issued by Virginia’s universities jumped to 747 in 2013 from 545 the year before, in part as a result of Virginia Tech reporting this number for the first time.
-In 2014, total active licenses increased further to a level of 787.
+In 2015, 138 licenses were issued.
+The cumulative number of active licenses issued by Virginia’s universities jumped was 787 in 2014.
+In 2015, total active licenses decreased to 732.

-Licensing revenue often results from licenses executed several years earlier.
-Total licensing revenue reported by Virginia’s research universities declined from a peak of $11 million in 2010 to $6.2 million in 2013 before rebounding to $8.2 million in 2014.
+Licensing revenue often results from licenses executed several years earlier, and a small number of licenses may disproportionately affect revenue.
+Total licensing revenue reported by Virginia’s research universities declined from $10.1 million in 2011 to $6.2 million in 2013 before rebounding to $8.2 million in 2014.
+Licensing revenue fell, in 2015 to $7.1 million.
 On a per capita basis, Virginia raised an average of $1.0 of licensing revenue per capita in 2014, compared to a national average of $7 per capita, ranking it 35th among U.S. states.
 This per capita revenue was lower than all benchmark states.
 The nation’s leader was Illinois at $31 per capita.

-The number of university startups that begin operations based on licensed technology each year increased from 11 startups in 2010, to 17 startups in 2013.
-In 2014, 17 university startups resulted once again.
-Of this total, 14 startups established operations within the Commonwealth of Virginia.
-The cumulative total number of active startups from current and previously issued licenses increased from 74 in 2011 to 104 in 2014.
+The number of university startups that begin operations based on licensed technology each year increased from 15 startups in 2011, to 17 startups in 2013 and 2014.
+In 2015, 24 university startups resulted.
+Of the 17 startups in 2014, 14 startups established operations within the Commonwealth of Virginia.
+The cumulative total number of active startups from current and previously issued licenses increased steadily from 74 in 2011 to 109 in 2015.
 Virginia universities produced 2.04 startups per one million residents in 2014.
 This is lower than the national average of 2.72 per million; Virginia ranked 27th among states.
 It was also lower than all benchmark states.
 The nation’s leader was Utah at 6.80 startups per million residents.

 What are the implications?

-Virginia’s universities are an important resource for sustaining an innovation-based economy.
-The number of business startups increased from 2011 to 2013 but the startup rate lagged behind most benchmark states and the nation.
-While the lagging indicator of licensing revenue declined and was lower than the nation and benchmark states, the number of university licenses increased in 2013.
-Virginia’s universities increasingly demonstrate support for increased commercialization through seed and proof-of-concept funds, numerous sponsored research relationships, and additional entrepreneurial activities of faculty, staff, and students.
+Virginia’s universities are an important resource for sustaining and growing an innovation-based economy.
+The number of business startups increased from 2011 to 2015.
+As of this writing, comparison data for 2015 is not available, although the startup rate lagged behind most benchmark states and the nation based on comparison data available through 2014.
+The number of licenses issued increased in 2015, while licensing revenue declined.
+The Commonwealth was lower than the nation and benchmark states on a per capita basis for licensing revenue according to 2014 comparison data.
+Virginia’s universities increasingly demonstrate support for increased commercialization through incubator and accelerator startup programs, seed and proof-of-concept funds, numerous sponsored research relationships, and additional entrepreneurial activities of faculty, staff, and students.

 Data Sources and Definitions: